Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Inherited Regularity from the Kernel

-\begin{remark} $J < \infty$ holds a priori for the microscopic and mesoscopic $\st$-model, \eqref{SM_microscopic} and \eqref{SM_kinetic}, due to the maximum principle on the velocity.
+We should remark that $J$ is controlled by, for example the energy, or the maximum of $\u$, which holds a priori for the microscopic and kinetic $\st$-model, \eqref{SM_microscopic} and \eqref{SM_kinetic}, due to the maximum principle on the velocity.
 The maximum principle also holds for the mesoscopic $\st$-model with the strong local alignment force for the monokinetic limiting regime, \eqref{SM_kinetic_monokinetic} (the justification is provided in Section \ref{sec:monokinetic_regime}).
-However, for the mesoscopic $\st$-model with strong Fokker-Planck penalization force, \eqref{SM_kinetic_maxwellian}, there is no control on $J$ and, therefore, there is no inheritance of regularity from the kernel. \end{remark}
+However, for the kinetic $\st$-model with strong Fokker-Planck penalization force, \eqref{SM_kinetic_maxwell_la}, there is no control on $J$ except when $\st$ is written in the $\wt$-form \eqref{e:sw}.
+This is part of the reason why the Maxwellian limit is proved only for the $\wt$-model.